Arabic CTS Levantine Fisher Training Data Set 3, Transcripts

 |Author(s):||Mohamed Maamouri, Tim Buckwalter, Hubert Jin|

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

 |Citation:||Maamouri, Mohamed, Tim Buckwalter, and Hubert Jin.
 Arabic CTS Levantine Fisher Training Data Set 3, Transcripts LDC2005T03.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2005.|

-Arabic CTS Levantine Fisher Training Data Set 3 Transcripts provides the transcription for the speech contained in Arabic CTS Levantine Fisher Training Data Set 3, Transcripts (LDC2005S07).
+Arabic CTS Levantine Fisher Training Data Set 3 Transcripts provides the transcription for the speech contained in Arabic CTS Levantine Fisher Training Data Set 3, Speech (LDC2005S07).

 This training speech release consists of 322 conversations, representing a total of approximately 50 hours of Levantine Arabic speech.

 The Fisher telephone conversation collection protocol was created at LDC to address a critical need of developers trying to build robust automatic speech recognition (ASR) systems.
 Previous collection protocols, such as CALLFRIEND and Switchboard-II and the resulting corpora, have been adapted for ASR research but were in fact developed for language and speaker identification respectively.
 Although the CALLHOME protocol and corpora were developed to support ASR technology, they feature small numbers of speakers making telephone calls of relatively long duration with narrow vocabulary across the collection.
 CALLHOME conversations are challengingly natural and intimate.
 Under the Fisher protocol, a very large number of participants each make a few calls of short duration speaking to other participants, whom they typically do not know, about assigned topics.
 This maximizes inter-speaker variation and vocabulary breadth although it also increases formality.